-Random Acts of Kindness Day is officially Friday 17th February, this year, part of Random Acts of Kindness Week, from 12th-18th February 2023.
+Random Acts of Kindness Day is officially Saturday 17th February, this year, as part of Random Acts of Kindness Week, from 13th-19th February 2024.

 But, what does a “random act of kindness” really mean?
 And what can you do to take part?

 Read on to learn all about goodness, kindness, compassion, and the benefits of helping others and yourself to feel good.

 A random act of kindness is an activity which involves being kind to someone for no reason.
 It’s about the carrying out of a spontaneous action or the giving of a small gift, just because.
 Practising random acts of kindness can be a way of life.
 There are also many events and activities which promote it.

 Where does the idea of random acts of kindness come from?

 Random Acts of Kindness Day was initiated in 1995 in Denver, Colorado by a nonprofit organization called The Random Acts Of Kindness Foundation.